 As your career winds down, you’ll want to focus on preparing for retirement income.
-As you transition from accumulating retirement assets to using them, you may need to reevaluate whether you are invested appropriately for this stage of your life.
+As you transition from accumulating retirement assets to using them, you might need to reevaluate whether you are invested appropriately for this stage of your life.
 There are also some practical decisions you can make to help you get the most out of your savings.

 In figuring out the amount you’ll need to last through your retirement, remember to factor in rising costs.
 Inflation reduces your purchasing power: A dollar today will not go quite as far in the future.

-Even though you may plan to stay in the workforce for a while longer, it’s a good idea to collect information about your distribution choices.
+Even though you might plan to stay in the workforce for a while longer, it’s a good idea to collect information about your distribution choices.
 Deciding how and when you will access the funds in your 401(k), IRA or pension plan is likely to be one of the most important financial decisions you’ll face.

 Do you remember who you named as the beneficiaries for your accounts?
 We encourage investors to make sure their mutual fund account records are current, as family situations change.
 It’s easy to confirm who is named as your Homestead Funds IRA account beneficiary online.
 Just log in to your account.

-It’s wise to continue making contributions to your 401(k) and IRAs during this time.
+- Continue to fund your retirement savings: It’s wise to continue making contributions to your 401(k) and IRAs during this time.
 IRAs and some 401(k) plans allow you to make additional “catch up” contributions if you are over 50.
 Both types of accounts offer tax benefits as you save, helping to bring you closer to your retirement goals.

-When you open an account with Homestead Funds, you’ll have a lot of choices: individual and joint accounts, taxable and tax-free, and qualified accounts designed for specific purposes such as retirement.
+When you open an account with Homestead Funds, you’ll have a lot of choices: individual and joint accounts, taxable and tax-free accounts, and qualified accounts designed for specific purposes such as retirement.
 We can help you determine the right type of account to use to meet your goals and your family situation.